safwankdb/homepage/_posts/2021-12-10-binary-lifting.md

 I've had quite a lot of practice with DSA questions while preparing for my placements (writing a summary of that right now).
 I'm gonna intoduce a new algorithm which I found very interesting.

-Let's look at a simple looking question available at [https://cses.fi/problemset/task/1750]().
+Let's look at a simple looking question [Planets Queries I](https://cses.fi/problemset/task/1750).

 We have a graph $$G = (V, E)$$ where there is a single edge going out from each vertex and there are no self loops.
 Now, we need to answer queries of the form $$(x, k)$$ where you start at vertex $$x$$ and take $$k$$ steps and output the vertex reached.